Gazania

 Gazania /ɡəˈzeɪniə/ is a genus of flowering plants in the family Asteraceae, native to Southern Africa.
 They produce large, daisy-like composite flowerheads in brilliant shades of yellow and orange, over a long period in summer.
-They are often planted as drought-tolerant groundcover.
+They are often planted as drought-tolerant groundcover, but regarded as an environmental weed in parts of Australia, the Mediterranean, New Zealand, and California, where they have become naturalised.